ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 - The 3W Community code of conduct;
 - Release notes for the published versions of the 3W Dataset.

-Since 2022, the 3W Dataset has also been evolved by Petrobras, and its current publicly available version is identified by the code 2.0.0.
+Since 2022, the 3W Dataset has also been evolved under Petrobras' leadership, and its current publicly available version is identified by the code 2.0.0.

 This data article describes the 3W Dataset 2.0.0 and summarizes the advances incorporated into this version since version 1.0.0.
 The detailed description provided encourages and supports the 3W Community and new 3W users to improve previous published results and to develop new robust methodologies, digital products and services capable of detecting undesirable events in oil wells with enough anticipation to enable corrective or mitigating actions.